-Ripple and FINCI introduce the benefits of on-demand liquidity to Lithuania.
+Ripple & FINCI introduce the benefits of on-demand liquidity.

 London and Vilnius, 18 May 2022 – Today, Ripple, the leader in enterprise blockchain and crypto solutions, announced a partnership with FINCI, the Lithuanian online international money transfer provider, to deliver instant and cost-effective retail remittances and business to business (B2B) payments via RippleNet’s On-Demand Liquidity (ODL), which leverages XRP for crypto-enabled cross border payments.

 FINCI is Ripple’s first customer in Lithuania and the partnership represents the opening up of a new market for Ripple’s ODL.
 As a result, the partnership will enable FINCI’s customers to make seamless payments between Europe and Mexico while eliminating the need for FINCI to pre-fund accounts abroad, giving them the opportunity to return capital into their business.

 Cross-border payments are a challenge for payments service providers (PSPs) and Small and Medium-Sized Enterprises (SMEs) who are left prefunding accounts and managing trapped capital.
 By using ODL, SMEs can now leverage previously trapped, pre-funded capital to grow and scale their business.

 Together, the two leading fintechs will make it easier than ever for consumers and businesses to make real-time payments internationally powered by Ripple’s financial technology, RippleNet.
 With FINCI’s technology, its customers now have an alternative to legacy payments systems and can make remittances and send funds across borders faster, more reliably, and at lower cost.